notsatan/kodi-strm/readme.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **extremely appreciated**.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions made are **extremely appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/new-feature`)